 The vast swathes of mesmerizing purple dancing in the light summer breeze are one of the most iconic sights in France.
 Provence day trips from Nice let you experience these famous lavender fields for yourself.

-Let your taste buds tingle while discovering the unique flavors of Niçoise cuisine on food tours in Nice.
-Visit markets and delis in the Old Town and get to know the culture of this foodie city.
+Let your taste buds tingle while discovering the unique flavors of Niçoise cuisine on a Nice food tour.
+Visit markets, delis and authentic French restaurants in the Old Town and get to know the culture of this foodie city from cheese and wine to sweet treats and desserts.

-Trying finger-licking treats like Calisson (sweet almond candy), Socca and Pissaladière onion tarts are truly the tastiest things to do in Nice.
-You can sample cheese and olive oil too, all washed down with a glass of Provencal wine.
+Trying finger-licking treats like Calisson (sweet almond candy), Socca and Pissaladière onion tarts are truly some of the tastiest food in Nice.
+You can sample cheese and olive oil too, all washed down with a glass of Provencal wine, at some of the finest restaurants in Nice.

 Surrounded by arcaded ochre buildings and boasting a striking central checkerboard design, the square is one of the most photogenic highlights of the city.
 See if you can spot the seven statues that represent the continents of the world.

-Dive headfirst into the glitz and glamour of the south on jam-packed French Riviera tours.
-Prepare to be dazzled by the bright lights of Monaco and tour the Formula 1 circuit, then pretend to be movie stars as you walk the red carpet at Cannes.
+Dive headfirst into the glitz and glamour of the south on a jam-packed French Riviera tour from Nice.
+Prepare to be dazzled by the bright lights of Monaco and tour the Formula 1 circuit, then pretend to be movie stars as you walk the red carpet at Cannes on your tour of the French Riviera.

 Ramp up the charm with a visit to the old town of Antibes, and traverse winding coastal roads to the medieval village of Eze, home to perfume and panoramas.